floating/node_balanced/README.md

 ## Tests

-To run the tests, install mocha with `npm install mocha -g`, make sure your test account has balance above $5, then run
+To run the tests, install mocha with `npm install mocha -g`, then run

 `BALANCED_API_SECRET=your_test_api_secret BALANCED_MARKETPLACE_ID=your_test_marketplace_id npm test`